St. Kitts and Nevis Biometric Passport Modernisation: What Existing Economic Citizens Need to Know

 Mandatory Fee Schedule

-The Government has set the following official fees for biometric data capture and document upgrade.
-These are paid to the Government — not to an agent — and are non-negotiable.
+The Government has set the following official fees.
+They cover both the biometric enrolment and the passport upgrade, are paid through the official Government platform at booking, and are non-negotiable.

 The Authorised Agent Requirement

-One operational point is important enough to call out before walking through the process itself.
 The enrolment must be routed exclusively through an Authorised Agent registered on the official Government biometric platform.
-Utilising unapproved third-party providers or alternative platforms is strictly prohibited.
+Use of unapproved third-party providers or alternative platforms is strictly prohibited.
 There is no parallel route, no expedited workaround, and no consumer-facing portal that bypasses this requirement.
 The Authorised Agent is the gateway, and a properly appointed agent is the first practical step every existing citizen must take.

 1. Appoint an Authorised Agent.
 All existing citizens must formally appoint a registered Authorised Agent to initiate the process.
-The agent creates and validates the citizen’s profile on the official Government biometrics platform.
-This is the gateway step — registration on the portal is not possible without a properly appointed agent.
+The Agent issues a personalised registration link and a unique Authorised Agent Code, which links the citizen’s profile to the Agent automatically on the official platform.
+This is the gateway step; portal registration is not possible without a properly appointed Agent.

 5. Passport processing and issuance.
-The collected identifiers are transmitted directly to the Government of St. Kitts and Nevis and embedded into the new passport chip.
-The upgraded passport is issued to the citizen.
+Confirmation is sent to the citizen and the Authorised Agent, and the passport application then begins.
+The collected identifiers are transmitted to the Government of St. Kitts and Nevis and embedded into the new passport chip.
+The upgraded passport is issued through the standard channel.

 For new applicants

 Families currently in the application process should note that biometric capture is now an integral part of the onboarding workflow.
-At the Approval-in-Principle stage — the point at which the Citizenship by Investment Unit has indicated it intends to approve the file pending final formalities — biometric enrolment is required before the passport can be manufactured.
-PassPro builds this step into the application timeline for active files so that it does not delay issuance.
+At the Approval-in-Principle stage, the point at which the Citizenship Unit has indicated it intends to approve the file pending final formalities, biometric enrolment is required before the passport can be manufactured.
+PassPro builds this step into the application timeline for active files so it does not delay issuance.

 Currently Active Collection Centres

-The Government has confirmed that in-person data capture is operational at the following locations.
-Each is a formally approved capture site operating under the data-security protocols described below.
+The Government has confirmed the following sites as operational.
+Each is a formally approved capture location operating under the data-security protocols described below.

-Additional centres across East Asia and Europe are being finalised and rolled out progressively.
-The booking platform inside the official portal is the live source for the current operational list and is dynamically updated as new centres are activated.
-PassPro can confirm location availability at the time a client’s profile is created on the platform, and recommends choosing the centre most convenient to the family’s actual location rather than the nominal country of citizenship.
+The booking platform inside the official portal is the live source for the current operational list and is updated dynamically as new centres are activated.
+PassPro confirms location availability at the time a client’s profile is created on the platform, and recommends choosing the centre most convenient to the family’s actual location rather than the nominal country of citizenship.

 Data Security Protocols